artkravchenko/blog/articles/testcafe-lessons-learned/README.md

 ### In approach to writing tests

-- readability is one of the top priorities since automated testing pays off compared to manual testing if tests live long (year and more) almost untounched and if they can be easily updated by other people
+- readability is one of the top priorities since automated testing pays off compared to manual testing if tests live long (year and more) almost untouched and if they can be easily updated by other people
 - tests should be stable; otherwise they will hardly be worth writing; stability doesn't come out of nowhere and requires test design, data preparation, and bullet-proof implementation
 - fragmentation is one of the things you should avoid the most; use the same approach, styleguide, tools, and utilities in the team, and continually improve them all
 - keep complexity within clear boundaries rather than spreading it across the codebase